-When pursuing a claim for compensation, different factors will be taken into consideration.
+When pursuing concert accident claims, different factors will be taken into consideration.
 This is primarily down to the fact that every case is extremely different, and the attributes of each case need to be explored.
 However, if you have been seriously injured at a music venue, then you might have experienced;

 - Breaks and Fractures

 - Hearing Loss